Generic Name: neratinib (ne RA ti nib)

 Do not breastfeed while using this medicine, and for at least 1 month after your last dose.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 The usual dose is 6 tablets taken once daily.
 Take the medicine with food, at the same time each day.

 You may need to take this medicine daily for up to one year.
 Neratinib is sometimes taken daily in 21-day treatment cycles until the medicine stops working or until you have serious side effects.

 Your doctor will determine how long to treat you with this medicine.
 Follow your doctor's dosing instructions very carefully.

 Swallow the tablet whole and do not crush, chew, or break it.

 Neratinib can cause severe diarrhea, which can be life-threatening if it leads to dehydration.
 For the first 2 months of treatment with neratinib, you may need to take medication to prevent or quickly treat diarrhea.

 Your doctor may recommend you have an anti-diarrhea medicine such as loperamide (Imodium) available at all times while you are taking neratinib.
-Take the anti-diarrhea medicine as directed on the label, or as prescribed by your doctor.
+Take the anti-diarrhea medicine exactly as prescribed by your doctor.